Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Kayak

-The calm tranquil waters surrounding Malcolm Island provide a fabulous area to kayak.
-It is also situated in close proximity to the beautiful Broughton Archipelago Provincial Park, a wilderness marine area consisting of dozens of undeveloped and largely undiscovered small islands and islets.
+The calm, tranquil waters surrounding Malcolm Island make it a fabulous place to kayak.
+It is also close to the beautiful Broughton Archipelago Provincial Park, a wilderness marine area consisting of dozens of undeveloped and largely undiscovered small islands and islets.

 Situated off the northeast shore of Vancouver Island you will find the hidden gem of Malcolm Island.
 It's a place where Orca go to rub up against the smooth pebbled beach, and where humans go to create lasting memories.